Democratic Party of Turkmenistan

-The party was led by former Soviet provincial party leader Saparmyrat Nyýazow from the dissolution of the Soviet Union in the early 1990s until his death in 2006.
+The party was led by former Soviet provincial party leader Saparmurat Niyazov from the dissolution of the Soviet Union in the early 1990s until his death in 2006.
 In 2013, President Gurbanguly Berdimuhamedow suspended his party membership for the duration of his presidency.
 The current leader is Ata Serdarow.
-Their rule is described as authoritarian.
+The party's rule is described as authoritarian or totalitarian.

 History

-The DPT was created following the dissolution of the Soviet Union as a successor party to the Communist Party of Turkmenistan.
+The TDP was created following the dissolution of the Soviet Union as a successor party to the Communist Party of Turkmenistan.
 The internal structure of the old party was effectively unchanged in the transition, as was the old guard.
-The DPT has faced limited and sporadic challenges from alternative political parties in the past but have never faced a significant challenge during an election because of the often repressive nature of politics in the country.
+The TDP has faced limited and sporadic challenges from alternative political parties in the past but have never faced a significant challenge during an election because of the often repressive nature of politics in the country.
 Opposition parties are usually crushed before they make any significant grounds in public opinion.
 This has been the case even after the formal legalisation of opposition parties in 2010.